 Salary and Job Outlook for Vocational Teachers

-The Bureau of Labor Statistics reports that the 2022 average salary for vocational education instructors was $65,500, with the top 10 percent making $102,330.
-While the BLS also predicts a slower-than-average growth rate in the demand for these instructors, it is still expected that by 2031, there will be about 17,200 job openings for these teachers each year nationwide.
+The Bureau of Labor Statistics reports that the 2023 average salary for vocational education instructors was $68,300, with the top 10 percent making $105,200 or more.
+The Bureau of Labor Statistics also predicts little to no significant increase or decrease in demand for vocational teachers by 2032.

 TEACHING DEGREE ONLINE